 Located on the upper east side, Thai Kitchen has been slinging Thai food to locals and University of Wisconsin-Milwaukee students alike since 2002.
 If you plan on visiting this restaurant, try to go as a group so you can sample as many of the dishes off the extensive menu as possible.

-t’s a super popular place for Thai takeout in Milwaukee but if you dine in to make sure to try the local Thailand beer Chang it’s only $3 and it completes your Thai dinner.
+It’s a super popular place for Thai takeout in Milwaukee, but if you dine in make sure to try the local Thailand beer Chang it completes your Thai dinner.

 All dishes are made to order so request whatever spice level you are comfortable with, we typically order hot and it’s pretty hot.
 We love everything on the menu and our favorites are green curry, Penang curry, Pad Thai, fresh spring rolls, and volcano chicken.
 If order the papaya salad tell them to go easy on the fish & oyster sauce.
 The kitchen is open for lunch and dinner.

 2. EE-Sane Thai-Lao Cuisine

 EE-Sane Thai-Lao Cuisine has been a favorite Thai eatery on Milwaukee’s lower east side for quite a few years.
 Don’t let the humble exterior fool you since inside you can expect well-executed Thai dishes at an affordable cost.